Pension Bible

 • The personal allowance of £12,570 is reduced by £1 for every £2 of adjusted net income above £100,000, creating an effective 60% marginal tax rate between £100,000 and £125,140. [gov.uk]

-Here's the part most guides underplay.
-When you salary-sacrifice, your employer stops paying 13.8% employer National Insurance on the sacrificed portion.
-That's real cash that used to leave their payroll budget and go to HMRC and now doesn't.
+When you salary-sacrifice, your employer normally stops paying 15% employer National Insurance on the sacrificed portion.

 What happens to that saving is entirely up to the employer.
 Broadly, there are three models you'll find in the wild:

 2. The employer passes it on in full.
-Every penny of the 13.8% saving gets added to the pension contribution.
-So if you sacrifice £1,000, your employer pays £1,138 into your pension.
-This is the gold-standard model and it genuinely transforms the economics.
-Against a relief-at-source baseline at basic rate, the combined effective "top-up" on your £1,000 becomes around 41% rather than 25%.
+The 15% saving is added to the pension contribution.
+If you sacrifice £1,000, your employer pays £1,150 into your pension.

 UK income tax has a quirk that doesn't get taught alongside the headline 20/40/45 rates: the personal allowance of £12,570 starts to be withdrawn once your adjusted net income crosses £100,000.
 You lose £1 of personal allowance for every £2 of income above £100k.
 The personal allowance is fully withdrawn by the time your adjusted net income hits £125,140.